traefik/traefik-helm-chart/EXAMPLES.md

 > In production, it should be at least secured by authentication and authorizations.

 Thus, there are multiple ways to expose the dashboard.
-For instance, after enabling the creation of dashboard `IngressRoute` in the values:
+For instance, after enabling the creation of the dashboard `IngressRoute` in the values:

 ```yaml
 ingressRoute: